ultravideo/kvazaar/README.md

                                assosiated with it in order.
 See Options section for more info.
   note: The scalability functionality is still WIP, so compatibility with other
         parameters is limited.
-At least GOP and Parallel tools are not supported with Scalability features.
+At least GOP is not supported with Scalability features.
 Also, only two layer (BL+EL) configuration have been tested, with 2x spatial and PSNR scalability.

 Deprecated parameters: (might be removed at some point)